Dr. Jorge Piedrahita, (919-515-7407, email@example.com) Co-Director

 Dr. Pierce employs synthetic chemistry to tackle problems in chemical biology and drug discovery.
 Through the development of novel reactions he aims to synthesize complex natural products and use targeted modifications to lend insight into their biological mechanism of action.
 Ultimately, these efforts will uncover novel drug lead compounds for further development. will lead the Drug Discovery Initiative.
 Dr. Pierce also heads up the CMI Drug Discovery Initiative and the Summer Interdisciplinary Research Initiative.

-As joint Associate Directors for the CMI, Dr. Anthony Blikslager and Dr. Scott Laster bring an excellent balance of basic and clinical research experience to the TPP.
-Dr. Blikslager has significant experience and understanding of clinical research, and the practical translation of basic research to the clinical setting.
-His focus is on the mechanisms by which the gut repairs and regenerates following injury, including ischemia/ reperfusion injury, ulceration, and inflammatory insult.
+As joint Associate Directors for the CMI, Dr. Liara Gonzalez and Dr. Scott Laster bring an excellent balance of basic and clinical research experience to the TPP.
+Dr. Gonzalez is a veterinarian, specialty trained in large animal surgery, with a clinical and research focus on intestinal disease.
+Dr. Gonzalez’ research has aimed to develop and utilize large animal models to translate lab bench findings into clinically relevant therapeutic interventions that benefit both human and veterinary patients.
 Dr. Laster is a Professor of Microbiology and Immunology and his work focused on defining new treatments for the damaging inflammatory response that often accompanies infection.
 The Laster lab is also investigating the mechanisms underlying food allergy, specifically the effects of certain food allergens on cytokine production by dendritic cells.
-Combined, Dr. Bliskalger’s and Dr. Laster’s role is to look for opportunities and initiatives that will assist basic and clinical researchers to collaborate in the transition of basic discovery to ‘cage side’ or ‘bed side’ clinical/drug therapies.
+Combined, Dr. Gonzalez’ and Dr. Laster’s role is to look for opportunities and initiatives that will assist basic and clinical researchers to collaborate in the transition of basic discovery to ‘cage side’ or ‘bed side’ clinical/drug therapies.